Naqsh-e Rostam

 Naqsh-e Rostam is the necropolis of the Achaemenid dynasty (c.
 550–330 BC), with four large tombs cut high into the cliff face.
 These have mainly architectural decoration, but the facades include large panels over the doorways, each very similar in content, with figures of the king being invested by a god, above a zone with rows of smaller figures bearing tribute, with soldiers and officials.
 The three classes of figures are sharply differentiated in size.
 The entrance to each tomb is at the center of each cross, which opens onto a small chamber, where the king lay in a sarcophagus.

-Well below the Achaemenid tombs, near ground level, are rock reliefs with large figures of Sassanian kings, some meeting gods, others in combat.
-The most famous shows the Sassanian king Shapur I on horseback, with the Roman Emperor Valerian bowing to him in submission, and Philip the Arab (an earlier emperor who paid Shapur tribute) holding Shapur's horse, while the dead Emperor Gordian III, killed in battle, lies beneath it (other identifications have been suggested).
+Well below the Achaemenid tombs, near ground level, are rock reliefs with large figures of Sasanian kings, some meeting gods, others in combat.
+The most famous shows the Sasanian king Shapur I on horseback, with the Roman Emperor Valerian bowing to him in submission, and Philip the Arab (an earlier emperor who paid Shapur tribute) holding Shapur's horse, while the dead Emperor Gordian III, killed in battle, lies beneath it (other identifications have been suggested).
 This commemorates the Battle of Edessa in AD 260, when Valerian became the only Roman Emperor who was captured as a prisoner of war, a lasting humiliation for the Romans.
 The placing of these reliefs clearly suggests the Sassanid intention to link themselves with the glories of the earlier Achaemenid Empire.

 Monuments

+Elamite rock relief

 The oldest relief at Naqsh-e Rostam dates back to c.
 1000BC.
 Though it is severely damaged, it depicts a faint image of a man with unusual headgear, and is thought to be Elamite in origin.
-The depiction is part of a larger mural, most of which was removed at the command of Bahram II.
-The man with the unusual cap gives the site its name, Naqsh-e Rostam ("Rustam Relief" or "Relief of Rustam"), because the relief was locally believed to be a depiction of the mythical hero Rustam.

 Achaemenid tombs

 Four tombs belonging to Achaemenid kings are carved out of the rock face at a considerable height above the ground.

-The tombs are sometimes known as the Persian crosses, after the shape of the facades of the tombs.
-The entrance to each tomb is at the center of each cross, which opens onto a small chamber, where the king lay in a sarcophagus.
-The horizontal beam of each of the tomb's facades is believed to be a replica of a Persepolitan entrance.
+Tomb of Darius the Great

+One of the tombs is explicitly identified, by an accompanying inscription ("parsa parsahya puthra ariya ariyachitra", meaning, "a Parsi, the son of a Parsi, an Aryan, of Aryan family), as the tomb of Darius I (c.
+522–486 BC).